Snowdonia in Winter: What the Brochures Won't Tell You

 The path can be icy.
 The stone steps down to the riverside are treacherous in frost.
 Take it slow.

 Sygun Copper Mine operates weekends only in winter.
 If it's open (10:00-16:00, £10 entry), it's worth doing.
-The mine stays the same temperature year-round, which in winter means it's warmer outside.
+The mine stays the same temperature year-round, which in winter means it's warmer inside.
 The self-guided audio tour is decent, and gold panning is included in the ticket.

 Afternoon: Glaslyn Valley Walk